noir-hedgehog/Agent-eye/README.md

 - ✅ **Dynamic Configuration**: Real-time agent configuration updates
 - ✅ **Auto-Stop Modes**: Duration-based and frame-count-based auto-stop
 - ✅ **Memory-Efficient**: Circular buffer storage with configurable capacity
+- ✅ **1:1 Agent Enforcement**: Server accepts exactly one agent at a time — a second connection is rejected with 409 until the first disconnects
+- ✅ **Frame Download**: Download individual frames or time-range archives directly from the ring buffer
 - ✅ **Token Authentication**: Secure server-agent communication
 - ✅ **RESTful API**: Easy integration with other tools
 - ✅ **Python SDK**: Programmatic access to server functionality